Skip to main content

 Environment variables handle arbitrary content safely. printenv outputs the exact value. jq validates and pretty-prints.
 No shell quoting disasters.

 The save worked.
-The JSON committed.
+The commit landed.
 But the site didn't rebuild.

 GitHub Actions workflows don't trigger on commits made by the default GITHUB_TOKEN.
-It's a safety feature—prevents infinite loops where a workflow triggers itself.
+It's a safety feature that prevents infinite loops where a workflow triggers itself.

 But we wanted the deploy to trigger.
 The kanban save should result in a live site update.

-The solution: use a Personal Access Token instead.
+The solution was using a Personal Access Token instead.

 - name: Checkout